ameykaran/akonsole/README.md

 - Paths can be specified both absolutely or relative to the home dierctory of the terminal.

+- IO Redirection is considered for the nearest command

 ### warp

 Syntax `warp [path [path1 [path2 ...]]]`